RimFaxxe/Horse-Star-Reconstructed/README.md

 docs/findings/  Documented research, reverse engineering notes, and system analysis
 ```

+## Current blocker

+Client crashes on login because rdvIP is null:

+System.Net.IPAddress.Parse(ipString)

+I suspect config/init issue but not sure where rdvIP is supposed to be set.
+Any help tracing this would be appreciated.

 *(Note: This is a pure preservation project.
 We do not distribute original game assets, nor do we possess original server code.
 All reverse engineering is built entirely out of client-side data.
 Original game developed by Punchers Impact and published by Mindscape in 2010.
 See LICENSE for details.)*